What Kind of Outlet is Needed for an Electric Car?

 More importantly, you can also plug in your electric car.
 This is sometimes called Level 1 charging in your carport or garage

-Charging stations for electric cars should be on their own dedicated circuit.
+Electric car charger outlets should be on their own dedicated circuit.

 Megear Level 1 EVSE - Home Electric Vehicle Portable Charging Station